pmyteh/RISJbot/README.md

 * Washington Post
 * Yahoo!
 (US)

+Page formats change, so not all of these spiders may be currently operational.
+RISJbot now has a fallback text extractor using the readability library which may help a bit.
+Nevertheless, pull requests to fix spider brokenness are most welcome.

 The source of URLs to crawl is generally either a public RSS feed of new articles, or the sitemaps published to alert Google News of the articles available.

 A spider class is also available for doing a link-following crawl via Splash (a headless browser which allows JavaScript-heavy pages to be properly handled).

 ## Middlewares and extensions
 In addition to the spiders, there are a number of interesting new pieces of middleware and extensions which expand crawling possibilities for this and other projects:

 ### FlexibleDotScrapyPersistence
 An extension for projects hosted on ScrapingHub, using a hacky subclassing of DotScrapyPersistence to allow persistent content to be stored in an arbitrary S3 bucket rather than in ScrapingHub's own.

 ### RefetchControl
 This is a spider middleware to ignore requests to pages containing items